Build a CTO Website That Makes Technical Judgment Easy to Trust

 These sections help founders and leadership teams evaluate both technical depth and execution reliability.

-- Architecture decisions with rationale and outcomes
+- Architecture decisions with rationale, trade-offs, and outcomes

 - Team scaling evidence and engineering leadership metrics